WilcoFiers/treevue/README.md

         </ul></li>
     </ul>

+# Options
+Optionally, an object can be passed to the tree view, allowing to set options.
+Currenlty, only one option is available, the `useAria` option, which is set to true by default.
+Use options as followed:

+    $('ul.tree').treevue({useAria: false});

 # Events
 Treevue triggers serveral custom events.
 The `treevue:expand` and `treevue:collapse` events are triggered whenever a branch is expanded or